cleverington/cleverington.github.io/_posts/2016-05-03-learning-jekyll.md

 ```
 ... and include all three operating systems.

-I will need to decide at a later date if that is a viable route, becuase, with only a little thought on the topic, this is an *extremely* ambitious endeavor which can end very badly.
+I will need to decide at a later date if that is a viable route, because, with only a little thought on the topic, this is an *extremely* ambitious endeavor which can end very badly.

 Along the way, however, I intend to explore different technologies that may/will allow for cross-functional Development, such as Jeff Geerling's [Drupal VM](http://www.drupalvm.com/ "Drupal VM").